-In connection with this offering, we will enter into a Stockholders Agreement with the Lead Sponsors that provides each the right to designate nominees for election to our Board.
+We are party to a Stockholders Agreement with the Lead Sponsors that provides each the right to designate nominees for election to our Board.
 The Lead Sponsors may also assign their designation rights under the Stockholders Agreement to an affiliate.

-The Stockholders Agreement will provide (x) General Atlantic the right to designate: (i) four of the nominees for election to our Board for so long as General Atlantic beneficially owns over 35% of our common stock then outstanding; (ii) three of the nominees for election to our Board for so long as General Atlantic beneficially owns over 25% but less than or equal to 35% of our common stock then outstanding; (iii) two of the nominees for election to our Board for so long as General Atlantic beneficially owns over 15% but less than or equal to 25% of our common stock then outstanding; and (iv) one of the nominees for election to our Board for so long as General Atlantic beneficially at least 5% but less than or equal to 15% of our common stock then outstanding and (y) Warburg Pincus the right to designate one of the nominees for election to our Board for so long as Warburg Pincus beneficially owns at least 5% of our common stock then outstanding.
-In each case, the Lead Sponsors' nominees must comply with applicable law and stock exchange
+The Stockholders Agreement provides (x) General Atlantic the right to designate: (i) four of the nominees for election to our Board for so long as General Atlantic beneficially owns over 35% of our common stock then outstanding; (ii) three of the nominees for election to our Board for so long as General Atlantic beneficially owns over 25% but less than or equal to 35% of our common stock then outstanding; (iii) two of the nominees for election to our Board for so long as General Atlantic beneficially owns over 25% but less than or equal to 35% of our common stock then outstanding; (iii) two of the nominees for election to our Board for so long as General Atlantic beneficially owns over 15% but less than or equal to 25% of our common stock then outstanding; and (iv) one of the nominees for election to our Board for so long as General Atlantic beneficially owns at least 5% but less than or equal to 15% of our common stock then outstanding and (y) Warburg Pincus the right to designate one of the nominees for election to our Board for so long as Warburg Pincus beneficially owns at least 5% of our common stock then outstanding.
+In each case, the Lead Sponsors' nominees must comply with applicable law and stock exchange rules.

 Until such time as a Lead Sponsor ceases to beneficially own at least 10% of our common stock then outstanding, such Lead Sponsor will have the right to designate at least one member of each committee of the Board; provided, that any such designee shall be a director and shall be eligible to serve on the applicable committee under applicable law or stock exchange listing standards, including any applicable independence requirements.
-The Stockholders Agreement will also provide that until such time as General Atlantic ceases to beneficially own at least 15% of our common stock then outstanding, General Atlantic may select the chairperson of the Compensation Committee of the Board from among the directors then in office.
-In addition, the Lead Sponsors shall be entitled to designate the replacement for any of their board designees whose board service terminates prior to the end of the director's term regardless of the applicable Lead Sponsor's beneficial ownership at such time.
+The Stockholders Agreement also provides that until such time as General Atlantic ceases to beneficially own at least 15% of our common stock then outstanding, General Atlantic may select the chairperson of the Compensation Committee of the Board from among the directors then in office.
+In addition, the Lead Sponsors are entitled to designate the replacement for any of their board designees whose board service terminates prior to the end of the director's term regardless of the applicable Lead Sponsor's beneficial ownership at such time.